Parallel self-testing of EPR pairs under computational assumptions: Soundness of self-testing protocol

+In this section, we show that our self-testing protocol achieves $\poly(N,\fail)$ soundness error.
 Unlike the proof of completeness in \cref{sec:completeness}, we use the adaptive hardcore bit and injective invariance properties of ENTCFs to prove soundness in this section.
 Therefore, it is necessary for us to make the LWE hardness assumption throughout this section.

+We start with \cref{sec:devices} where we mathematically model quantum devices.
+Essentially, a quantum device is a four-tuple $D=(S,M,\Pi,P)$ where $S$ is a set of states, $M$, $\Pi$, and $\{P_q \mid q\in \{0,1\}^{2N}\}$ are the measurements $D$ performs to obtain the $d$, $(b,x)$, and $u$ given question $q$, respectively, as defined in our protocol (\cref{fig:protocol}).
+We use $P_q$ to define observables of the quantum device called $X_{q,i}$ and $Z_{q,i}$ for $i\in [2N]$ that should act as $\sigmax_i$ and $\sigmaz_i$, respectively.
+(Recall that $\sigmax_i$ is the Pauli $X$ operator acting on qubit $i$ and $\sigmaz_i$ is the Pauli $Z$ operator acting on qubit $i$.)
+For different choices of $(\theta,q, i) \in (\thetaset) \times \{0,1\}^{2N}\times [2N]$, our goal is to characterize the actions of the observables $X_{q,i}$ and $Z_{q,i}$ on the state $\sigma^\theta$, which is the post-$M$-measurement state.
+Unlike in nonlocal self-testing, where we only need to characterize one state, here we need to characterize multiple states and observables.
+Our strategy is to first decompose